A journey to the world's largest cave

 The shrill call of birds and macaque monkeys echoes off the limestone, drifting in from the unseen world beyond the skylight.

-We continue on, stepping deeper into the void that is the largest cave in the world.
+We continue on, stepping deeper into the void that is considered by some to be the largest cave in the world.

 The discovery